 - Leadership: the ability to inspire and guide your family members.

-- A catalyst for change: a starter or administrator of new situations.
+- A catalyst for change: being a starter or administrator of new situations.

-- A bond builder: to nurture and strengthen interpersonal relationships among the family members.
+- A bond builder: to nurture and strengthen interpersonal relationships among family members.

 - Collaboration and cooperation: to work with other family members in order to achieve shared goals.

-- Team abilities: to be able to create synergy for the pursuit of collective goals in your family.
+- Team abilities: to be able to create synergy in the pursuit of collective goals in your family.

-How have you put into practice emotional intelligence in the midst of the pandemic?
-Maybe you feel disappointed at yourself because you have not managed your emotions well.
+How have you put emotional intelligence into practice in the midst of the pandemic?
+Maybe you feel disappointed with yourself because you have not managed your emotions well.
 But remember, it is never too late to start.